 Sleepy Hollow High School students learned first-hand the importance of seat belt safety with Buckle Up, Hollow holding daily events and activities.
 Tuesday featured a Crashed Car Exhibit provided by the Sleepy Hollow Police Department, where students were able to view the car up close while Officers discussed with students why buckling up is of paramount importance.
+Other than that, students should also be well-informed of other errors like putting petrol in diesel car.

 Presented as the students head into prom and graduation season, the SHHS Student Government partnered with SHHS parent Lou Ann LoRiggio, and organizations including the National Foundation for Teen Safe Driving (NFTSD), the New York Coalition, the Village of Sleepy Hollow, the Sleepy Hollow Police Department, and Tarrytown Honda to bring the initiative to the student body.